On September 28, 1978 "Black Sabbath" released their eighth studio album "Never Say Die!"

 Despite that, there are quite a few gems on this album that make us wonder if this is the band's most underrated album?

 The theme song "Never Say Die!"
 Is simply excellent.
-A great song which other bands have failed to write even in decades of career.
-"Junior's Eyes" is an amazing track and it's clear why the band insisted on leaving it on the album, despite Ozzy's opposition to singing it, even if it involved rewriting it's lyrics.
-"A Hard Road" with the slow boogie rhythm proves that despite all the difficulties, not only has the band not lost it but all its members without exception are able to transcend themselves and sing background vocals together here.
+A great song that other bands have failed to write even in decades of career.
+"Junior's Eyes" is an amazing track and it's clear why the band insisted on leaving it on the album, despite Ozzy not wanting to sing it, even if it involved rewriting its lyrics.
+"A Hard Road" with the slow boogie rhythm proves that despite all the difficulties, not only has the band not lost it but all its members without exception can transcend themselves and sing background vocals together here.
 And there's also the amazing "Air Dance" with the jazzy influences and shaky piano playing of keyboardist Don Airey and "Johnny Blade" with Airey's synthesizer intro and Bill Ward's rolling drumming, and more.

 Despite the incoherence between the songs on the album, this album was relatively commercially successful.
-After the release of the album, "Black Sabbath" will go on a tour that will also mark 10 years since its inception.
+After the album's release, "Black Sabbath" will go on a tour that will also mark 10 years since its inception.
 One of the tours of the "Hammersmith Odeon" on June 19, 1978, was even recorded on video and you can see for yourself that the band is still at its peak.

 Despite this, Geezer Butler during the tour people would greet the band for another 10 years of fruitful music making and he would roll his eyes and think to himself that they would not last even a year.